Annette Gerritsen: Skating career

 Gerritsen's breakthrough came during the 2004–05 speed skating season when she won the bronze medal in the 500 m at the 2005 KNSB Dutch Single Distance Championships.
-She won another bronze medal that same year at the 2005 KNSB Dutch Sprint Championships and qualified for the 2005 ISU World Sprint Championships where she finished in 17th position.
+She won another bronze medal that same year at the 2005 KNSB Dutch Sprint Championships and qualified for the 2005 ISU World Sprint Championships where she finished in the 17th position.

 2005–06 season

 The year after, at the 2006 KNSB Dutch Single Distance Championships she improved her bronze 500 m medal to a silver and was also able to win a bronze medal in the 1000 m.
 She then successfully defended her bronze medal at the 2006 KNSB Dutch Sprint Championships and also managed to qualify for both the 2006 ISU World Sprint Championships and the 2006 Winter Olympics.
-While her Sprint Championships were successful when she finished in 6th position her Olympics were disappointing.
+While her Sprint Championships were successful when she finished in the 6th position her Olympics were disappointing.
 Gerritsen qualified in two distances.
-She finished 12th in the 500 m and 23rd in the 1000 m.
+She finished the12th in the 500 m and 23rd in the 1000 m.

 2006–07 season

-In the 2006–07 pre-season Gerritsen showed her potential to become the fastest Dutch sprint speed skater when beating teammate Marianne Timmer several times.
-However at the 2007 KNSB Dutch Single Distance Championships she was unable to keep her pre-season form and only finished in third position behind the surprising Margot Boer and Timmer.
-Her performances gave her the opportunity to participate in the 2007 World Sprint Championships, where she finished 7th overall, with a 4th place in the second 1000 m race.
-On 28 January, Gerritsen won her first World Cup event, a 500 m in Heerenveen, although only after favorite Jenny Wolf fell after 50 m.
+In the 2006–07 pre-season Gerritsen showed her potential to become the fastest Dutch sprint speed skater while beating teammate Marianne Timmer several times.
+However at the 2007 KNSB Dutch Single Distance Championships she was unable to keep her pre-season form and only finished in the third position behind the surprising Margot Boer and Timmer.
+Her performances allowed her to participate in the 2007 World Sprint Championships, where she finished 7th overall, with a 4th place in the second 1000 m race.
+On 28 January, Gerritsen won her first World Cup event, a 500 m in Heerenveen, although only after the favorite Jenny Wolf fell after 50 m.
 Her victory guaranteed her a spot in the 500 m at the 2007 World Single Distance Championship, to be held in Salt Lake City on 10 March.

 Gerritsen used to date multiple Olympic speed skating medallist Sven Kramer.